5 Steps to Forgiveness (Part 1)

 Adding to his difficulties, Worthington’s brother could not get the image of his mother’s death out of his head, and a few years later he committed suicide.
 Worthington says not only did he need to forgive his mother’s killer, he also had to forgive himself for not being able to help his brother!

-Although I am not a psychologist, I have seen marriages broken by infidelity, restored through forgiveness.
+Although I am not a psychologist, I have seen marriages that were broken by infidelity, restored through forgiveness.
 I have witnessed criminals find self-forgiveness and the ability to move forward in life, and I have seen the abused released from the horrors of cruelty through forgiveness.

 Worthington writes in his book, “Forgiveness and Reconciliation” that he was able to forgive the youths that committed the horrible crime against his mother in just over 30 hours.
 How?
 By working through his 5-Step Process which I will outline for you in my next two blogs.